Maasin: History

 In 1953, Francisco M. Pajao won the re-presentation of the issue that entails the division of the island of Leyte but could not do anything else to complete the move.
 Hence, now Senator Ruperto K. Kangleon presented and passed the move under Senate Bill No. 2140.
 The House of Representatives carpeted the Bill.

 Then in 1957, Congressman Nicanor Espina Yniguez Jr. filed the House Bill that changed the move's original designation as Western Leyte of Occidental Leyte to "Southern Leyte".
 At 10:00 AM on Friday, May 22, 1959, President Carlos P. Garcia signed the Bill into law as Republic Act No. 2227.
 Witnesses to the signing, among others, were Congressman Yniguez, Mayor Alfredo K. Bantug of Maasin, Attorney Manuel Enage Sr., Erlinda Capili, and Attorney Floro Kangleon.

 On July 1, 1960, Southern Leyte was officially inaugurated as a province with municipalities including Maasin (being the capital town and seat of the provincial government), Malitbog, Bontoc, Sogod, Libagon, Pintuyan, San Francisco, St. Bernard, Cabalian (now San Juan), Anahawan, Hinundayan, Hinunangan, and Silago.
 Four more municipalities were subsequently created, namely, Macrohon (from Padre Burgos), San Ricardo (from Pintuyan), Tomas Oppus (from Malitbog), and Limasawa (from Padre Burgos).

 Maasin continued to progressively prosper for decades.
-On April 8, 1999, Congressman Aniceto G. Saludo Jr. filed a move under House Bill No. 7201 to convert the municipality of Maasin into a component city of the province of Southern Leyte, thus becoming City of Maasin in August 10, 2000 celebrated as Charter Day.
+On April 8, 1999, Congressman Aniceto G. Saludo Jr. filed a move under House Bill No. 7201 to convert the municipality of Maasin into a component city of the province of Southern Leyte, thus becoming City of Maasin on August 10, 2000, celebrated as Charter Day.

 In December 2021 the city was severely damaged by Typhoon Rai as it was directly on the storm's path, the recovery was short in the city center but it took further weeks for rural villages to recover from the storm.